smanowar/final-project/README.md

   <img src=https://github.com/smanowar/final-project/blob/main/Images/post_answers.png>
   </p>

-### Database Component
+## Data Transformation

-We imported both DataFrames into our PostgreSQL database called **stackoverflow** as separate tables.
+We imported both DataFrames into our Heroku database called **stackoverflow** as separate tables.
 We performed an inner join between the two tables to create a **duration** table using SQL.

 After creating the **duration** table, we read it directly into Jupyter Notebook as a DataFrame to perform several cleaning steps and transformations:
 * Extracted the weekday from the question_creation_date and added a new column: